brettp/spoiler-slayer/README.md

 1. Clone the repo.
 2. Run `npm install` to install dependencies.
 3. Run `gulp` to setup watches that will automatically compile any changes you make from the `src` dir to the `build` directory.
-4. To test the extension, go to the Chrome Extensions tab, click 'Load unpacked extension', and choose the `build` directory.
+4. To test the extension, go to the Chrome Extensions tab, click 'Load unpacked extension', and choose the `build/chrome` or `build/firefox` directory.